hakimjazuli/atlaAS_client/README.md

 # atlaAS_client

 -   an attempt to simplify HATEOAS rendering paradigm;
--   it's designed to be used in the conjuction with our php sister library *https://github.com/hakimjazuli/atlaAS* in mind;
+-   it's designed to be used in the conjunction with our php sister library *https://github.com/hakimjazuli/atlaAS* in mind;
 -   however you can still uses this library with any kind of HATEOAS backend (_with few tweaks_);